Auditing, Forecasting, and Market Research

 4. Set up a mechanism to obtain customer ratings using Likert scales.

 In conclusion, auditing, forecasting, and market research work together synergistically to enhance organizational effectiveness.
-By ensuring data integrity through audits, leveraging insights from market research for informed decision-making, and utilizing accurate forecasts for strategic planning, businesses can achieve greater success in their operations.
+Ensuring data integrity through audits leads to confidence in the insights from forecasts and market research. informed decision-making results in utilizing accurate forecasts for strategic planning.
+As a result businesses can achieve greater success in their operations.

 Auditmetrics Small Business Power Series books available on Amazon: